Lomax Mine Site and Gold Panning

 Where to park

-There is free on-site parking.
-The mine is a two minute drive from downtown Breckenridge or a 15 minute walk.
+There is on-site parking and restrooms.
+The mine is a two minute drive or 15 minute walk from downtown Breckenridge.

 Where to meet

-The best and most authentic gold panning experience in Breckenridge!
 Lomax Gulch was an active gold mine site in the 1860s.
 Miners used high-pressure hoses, sluice boxes and gold pans to collect the precious mineral.
-The creek that runs through Lomax to this day still carries gold flakes - and fool's gold!
-Explore the site and several authentic mining cabins.
-Then, learn how to pan for gold in the creek with one of our expert guides and find your own treasures - what you find is yours to keep!
+The creek that runs through Lomax still carries gold flakes and fool's gold!
+Explore the authentic mining cabins and equipment and learn how to pan for gold.
+Then you can pan in the creek - what you find is yours to keep.